-Trade ("Official Trade ("Official Gazette of the Republic of Macedonia" No. 133/2007, 17/2011, 104/2015 and 192/2015 and "Official Gazette of the Republic of North Macedonia" lo.
-"Official Gazette of the Republic of Macedonia" No. 31/2020)
+Trade ("Official Gazette of the Republic of Macedonia" No. 133/2007, 17/2011, 104/2015 and 192/2015 and "Official Gazette of the Republic of North Macedonia" No. "Official Gazette of the Republic of Macedonia" No. 31/2020)

-The Law on Electronic Communications9, inter alia, defines the following expressions: "Information society services": paid services are provided from a distance via electronic means upon personal request of the receiving party.
+The Law on Electronic Communications, inter alia, defines the following expressions: "Information society services": paid services are provided from a distance via electronic means upon personal request of the receiving party.